kaidyth/nrf52_bootloader/README.md

 If you're interested in setting up your own development environment without docker, take a look at the [Getting Started](https://github.com/charlesportwoodii/kaidyth_nrf52_bootloader/wiki/Getting-Started) page for more information on the dependencies needed.

+### Clock Support

+Custom boards that do not have an external clock should define `BOARD_USE_SF_CLOCK` as part of the `make` command to utilize the onboard Soft Device LFCLK.

+> If you are able to see your custom board, not get a `GATT ERROR` when attempting to connect it's likely this flag needs to be set.

 ### Arduino Support

 This bootloader should compatible with Arduino Libraries excluding ones that interface with the Soft Device.
 Things such as I2C, GPIO, and Neopixels should work using their respective libaries.